kg6onn/Arduino_Turnout_Library/README.md

 cmriTurnout(byte state):

 This is another alternative way of throwing the turnout designed specifically to work with C/MRI.
-To put the turnout into the straight position, pass a byte value of 1.
-To put it into the divergent position, pass a byte value of 0.
-See example sketch on how to incorporate this into Model Railroad Control System's CPNode.
+The firmware looks for a change in byte state from 0x00 to 0x01 or visa versa to throw the turnout.
+When used in conjuction with getCMRIposition(), the computer running JMRI or other control software will always have the current position of the turnout.
+See example Arduino sketches on how to incorporate this into Model Railroad Control System's CPNode.
 Keep in mind that with the MRCS library the bit values can be inverted and if you are using JMRI they can also be inverted there.